Tony Adams (quarterback): Kansas City Chiefs

-Adams began his career in the NFL in 1975 with the Kansas City Chiefs.
-During his four years with the Chiefs, he appeared in 50 games, 7 of them as the starting quarterback.
+After being released by the Southern California Sun on January 13, 1975, Adams was signed as a free agent on April 18 by the Kansas City Chiefs.
+He would spend four years with the Chiefs, during which he appeared in 50 games, 7 of them as the starting quarterback.
 He was never able to reach the success that he had in the WFL, winning only 1 of the 7 games that he started.
 He completed 163 of 319 passing attempts for 2,126 yards, 9 TDs, and 22 interceptions.
 Adams would no longer be a member of the Chiefs after the 1978 season.

 Toronto Argonauts

 Adams played 20 games over two seasons (1979–1980) for the Toronto Argonauts of the CFL.
 His best year was 1979, when he completed 241 of 394 passes for 2,692 yards, with 13 touchdowns and 18 interceptions.

 Minnesota Vikings

 He finished his career as a strike replacement player with the Minnesota Vikings in 1987.
 By this time, Adams was already 37 years old, and this stint with the Vikings didn't do much to revive his career.
 This was the first playing time he saw since playing in his last season in the CFL in 1980.
 He started in all 3 games that he played in for the Vikings, losing all three of those games.
-He completed 49 of his 89 pass attempts for 607 yards while posting 3 Tds and 5 interceptions.
+He completed 49 of his 89 pass attempts for 607 yards while posting 3 touchdown passes and 5 interceptions.